4 Minneapolis cops fired after video shows one kneeling on neck of black man who later died

 The four officers were "separated from employment," Officer Garrett Parten, a police spokesman, said Tuesday.

-"I support your decisions, one hundred percent," Minneapolis Mayor Jacob Frey, in a statement, said of Police Chief Medaria Arradondo's firing of the officers.
+"I support your decisions, one hundred percent," Frey, in a statement, said of Police Chief Medaria Arradondo's firing of the officers.
 "It is the right decision for our city.
 The right decision for our community, it is the right decision for the Minneapolis Police Department."

+Frey, speaking later during a town hall streamed on Facebook, said the officer had no reason to employ the hold on the man's neck.

+"The technique that was used is not permitted; is not a technique that our officers get trained in on," he said.
+"And our chief has been very clear on that piece.
+There is no reason to apply that kind of pressure with a knee to someone's neck."

 The video shows two officers by the man on the ground -- one of them with his knee over the back of the man's neck.
 The video did not capture what led up to the arrest or what police described as the man resisting arrest.